jsr1611/DS-and-Algo-Practice/Java/HackerRank/README.md

-Different algorithm solutions in Java
+Solutions for different problems in Java